Pope and Doctor of the Church (336-461)

 + Described as a man of boundless energy and a large heart, he had a strong sense of duty and worked to increase the prestige and influence of the Church of Rome.
 He was anxious to ensure that Christians throughout the world believed and practiced the same ways.

-+ Pope Leo confirmed the teachings on the Incarnation of Jesus in his writings against certain heretical groups.
++ Pope Leo is celebrated for his devotion to the Incarnation of Jesus, which he staunchly defended in his writings against certain heretical groups.

 + He was influential in secular politics and showed great courage when he faced the armies of Atilla the Hun, ultimately helping to save the city of Rome from destruction.

-+ Saint Leo the Great died on November 10, 461, and was proclaimed a Doctor of the Church in 1754 and was honored as the “Doctor of the Church’s Unity” because his theological writings combated heresies plaguing the Church in his time.
++ Saint Leo the Great died on November 10, 461, and was proclaimed a Doctor of the Church in 1754 and is honored as the “Doctor of the Church’s Unity.”

 To learn about the life and ministry of the Benedictine monks of St. Leo Abbey (St. Leo, Florida), visit: https://saintleoabbey.org/